surveyjs/survey-analytics/docs/get-started-react.md

 }
 ```

 Pass the configuration object, survey questions, and results to the `VisualizationPanel` constructor as shown in the code below to instantiate the Visualization Panel.
-Assign the produced instance to a constant that will be used later to render the component:
+Save the produced instance in a state variable that will be used later to render the component:

 ```js
 // ...